UAV-Bro/3D-Printed-Drones/Revo Quad /README.txt

 Post your build to X(twitter) and tag @uavbro
-Coolest builds each quarter will win a prize.
+Coolest builds each month will win a prize.

-If you contribute an add on part that is cool, hit me up, I will add it to this Repo.
+If you contribute an add-on part that is cool, DM me up, I will add it to this Repo.

-Thanks to @Polymaker for their support in making this.
+Thanks to Polymaker for their support in making this.

 Cheers,
 @uavbro